DLF RESEARCH & DEVELOPMENT

 IN NORTH AMERICA

-Berry Research Station consists of 9,000 trial plots (8,000 turf and 1,000 forage).
+Berry Trial Site consists of 9,000 trial plots (8,000 turf and 1,000 forage).
 The hot and humid environment is optimal for evaluating disease tolerance, specifically gray leaf spot, brown patch and summer patch.
 The research team also collects data on forage yield and quality.